bloxstreet/support/guides/admin-guide.md

 Click [here](https://status.bloxstreet.store) to view the status of various TSA services.

-* In this scenario, the Head Moderators+ kindly request that **players do not spam ping us, DM us repeatedly, or anything of the sort when this occurs.** Doing so is **_punishable_** and can lead to consequences.
+* In this scenario, the Head Moderators+ kindly request that players do not spam ping us, DM us repeatedly, or anything of the sort when this occurs.
+Doing so can lead to consequences.
 Group Developers have likely been informed of the problems and are working diligently to fix them.
 * A simple fix may just be rejoining.
 If a server shuts down, many players rejoining at the same time can overload the system and may cause admin loading to be delayed.
-For this reason, we request that players **wait a few minutes** before rejoining.
+For this reason, we request that players wait a few minutes before rejoining.

 ### Acceptable Usage
 {: .text-red-300 }
 This is the main section of the document.
 It will outline the acceptable and unacceptable usages of admin commands.

-All major admin abuse (running :pban all, etc.) is **logged** and will result in an instant punishment!
+All major admin abuse (running :pban all, etc.) is logged and will result in an instant punishment!
 The command will be immediately canceled, and SHRs will be notified.

 #### 4A - All Commands Usage
 {: .text-grey-dk-000 }